 - Allow the diffuser to run the entire cycle.
 If you don’t like the smell of vinegar, place the diffuser in the bathroom and close the door to prevent it from smelling up the whole house.

 - When the diffuser run cycle is complete, take a q-tip, dip it in vinegar and clean around the edges and small areas of the diffuser.

 - Allow it to air dry completely.

-Suppose you are one of those people that can not stand the smell of vinegar; you can use rubbing alcohol to clean your diffuser.
-Simply dip a q-tip in rubbing alcohol and gently clean around the inside edges of your diffuser, avoiding the ultrasonic plate or heating element.
+Dip a q-tip in rubbing alcohol and gently clean around the inside edges of your diffuser, avoiding the ultrasonic plate or heating element.